hoe.js is a lightweight javascript library designed to streamline the creation of user interface in HTML/javascript.

 // <div class="row">foo</div>

 The first argument is a string with tag name.
-It returns a jQuery object for the tag.
-It can take any number of extra arguments where:
+The second argument is plain object with tag attributes It can take any number of extra arguments where:

 var row = hoe.partial('div', {'class':'row'});